 (b) Converts, compresses, liquefies, refines, treats or otherwise processes natural gas into compressed natural gas or liquefied natural gas that is ready for use as a transportation fuel in a motor vehicle without further physical or chemical processing.

-(38) “OR-GREET” means the Greenhouse gases, Regulated Emissions, and Energy in Transportation (GREET) Argonne National Laboratory model modified and maintained for Oregon.
+(36) “OR-GREET” means the Greenhouse gases, Regulated Emissions, and Energy in Transportation (GREET) Argonne National Laboratory model modified and maintained for Oregon.
 Copies of OR-GREET are available from DEQ upon request.

+(37) “Physical pathway” means the way a fuel is transported from the fuel producer to Oregon, including any combination of truck routes, rail lines, pipelines, marine vessels and any other transportation method.

-(39) “Private access fueling facility” means an Oregon fueling facility that restricts access by use of a card or key-activated fuel dispensing device to dispensing fuel to nonretail customers.
+(37) “Private access fueling facility” means an Oregon fueling facility that restricts access by use of a card or key-activated fuel dispensing device to dispensing fuel to nonretail customers.